totemmaker/totemmaker-docs/docs/remote-control/arduino/ModuleData.md

 #### getData(`array`, `length`)

-: Get pointer to data array and it's length.
+: Get pointer to data array and its length.
 Value is stored in passed parameters `array`, `length`.
 _In case of printing received data, TotemBUS protocol always adds NULL terminator at the end of the data, so it's safe to use print and string manipulation functions._
 _Returns:_ data stored in `array`, `length` [`true`:`false`]